vahidalvandi/v2ray-docker-compose/README.md

 Step 1: Setup Upstream Server

 1. Install Docker and Docker-compose.
-1. Copy the `v2ray-upstream-server` directory into the upstream server.
+1. Copy the `v2ray-upstream-server` and `utils` directories into the upstream server.
 1. Run ```./utils/bbr.sh``` to speed up server network.
 1. Run ```cat /proc/sys/kernel/random/uuid``` in your terminal to generate a UUID.
 1. Replace `<UPSTREAM-UUID>` in `v2ray/config/config.json` with the generated UUID.